Kaleb1583/247AternosServer/README.md

 ---

 I realize this might seem sketchy, but I promise it's not malicious in any way.
 You can review the JavaScript if you please.
-I'm just doing this for fun!
+I'm just doing this for fun.

 Sorry if some parts seem unclear, I tried to explain everything the best I could.